gbotuoa/Line-Lane-Follower-Robot_ROS/README.md

 ### Perspective Calibration

-The perpective transform turns the input image into a top view image so that the lines on either side is more seperable.We can run pers_calibration.py and it needs 4 locations to be transformed into 4 target locations and pass it to getPerspectiveTransform() function of opencv.It will return as a homography matrix whcih we shall multiply to transform all the input images to get the birds eye view of the track.
+The perpective transform turns the input image into a top view image so that the lines on either side is more separable.
+We can run pers_calibration.py and it needs 4 coordinates to be transformed into 4 target locations and passes it to getPerspectiveTransform() function in opencv.
+It will then return a homography matrix which we multiply our image with to transform all the input images to get the birds eye view of the track.

 <div align="center">
   <img src ="img_src/im5.png" width ="200"> <img src ="img_src/im5_pers.jpeg" width ="200"> <img src ="img_src/im4.png" width ="200"> <img src ="img_src/im4_pers.jpeg" width ="200">